 A second problem with proxies occurs when dealing with limited features.
 As explained before in this article, limited features generate bias because data lacks enough granularity to explain clearly specific behaviors linked to the minority groups.
 However, by increasing data granularity for minority classes, models could discover unwanted patterns of already existing discrimination, and learn them in an adverse effect.

-In all of the causes for potential bias previously identified, we were presuming that the bias was introduced unintentionally during data collection.
+In all of the causes for potential data bias previously identified, we were presuming that the bias was introduced unintentionally during data collection.
 However, both Barocas et al. and Dwork et al. agree on highlighting a source for potential bias, which is this time intentional.
 This last source of bias is called masking and consists of purposely using all of the precited causes of bias to voluntarily discriminate a given subpopulation.

 For wrongfully intentioned people, masking has the advantage to be implemented in plenty of different ways, all of which are difficult to detect.
 They could either bias the data collection process to be sure that the resulting model is going to present the desired bias (using skewed samples) or they could also preserve the unfairness in already existing processes by ensuring that the outcomes of those processes are used as supposedly fair and impartial features (using tainted examples).